Mrkelles/anime_vault/README.md

 # anime_vault
-A Next 14 app fetching data from the Shikimori anime API
+A little side project to get some data from Shikimori anime api and to work on infinite scrolling in Next 14